sourcemeta/jsonschema/README.markdown

 -----

 The functionality provided by the JSON Schema CLI is divided into commands.
-The following pages describe each command in detail.
+The following pages describe each feature in detail.
 Additionally, running the JSON Schema CLI without passing a command will print convenient reference
 documentation: